Darjeeling Mail: Mumbai to Kolkata by Luxury Deccan Odyssey Train

 We spend a leisurely morning on board as the landscape and spirit of India unfolds before us.
 We then have the opportunity to listen to a lecture on Indian culture before arriving at Udaipur, known as the ‘City of Lakes’ or ‘Venice of the East.’

-The afternoon is spent admiring the awe-inspiring beauty of the Lake Palace, constructed entirely of marble, which sits on its own island in the shimmering waters of Pichola Lake.
+The afternoon we admire the awe-inspiring beauty of the Lake Palace, constructed entirely of marble, which sits on its own island in the shimmering waters of Pichola Lake.
 Later, we visit the medieval grandeur of City Palace.

 Day 5: Jaipur